mikefaille/-docker-group-daemonizer/README.md

   # docker-group-daemonizer bin is now generated
   ```

-Usage :
+## Usage
-  Create docker group using this next naming schemes : `docker-eqX`
+  Create a Docker group using the following naming scheme : `docker-eqX`
   where X is a number between 1 and 100.
 After exec it : `sudo docker-group-daemonizer`

-Result :
+## Result
-Each docker-eqx group having users will obtain dedicated/isolated docker deamon.
+Each docker-eqx group having users will obtain dedicated/isolated docker daemon.

-To use these deamon using docker cli, we need to specify appropritate DOCKER_HOST env. variable for each user.
+To use these daemons with the Docker CLI, we need to specify appropriate DOCKER_HOST env. variable for each user.

 DOCKER_HOST must contain docker-eqx socket named /var/run/docker-eqx.sock
-Example :
+## Example

 `$ groups`